-THE OPUS 30 MISSION is honored to actively advocate for Mr. Charles L. Wynn, a victim of wrongful conviction.
+THE OPUS 30 MISSION is honored to actively advocate for Mr. Charles L. Wynn, Sr., a victim of wrongful conviction.

 Mr. Charles L. Wynn, Sr. has been incarcerated in the New York prison system since 2003.
 His conviction was the result of blatant and collective malfeasance on the parts of the New York County District Attorney’s Office, his private trial counsel Brian D. Perskin, Detective Alan Sandomir, former Judge Bonnie G. Wittner, and the OCME (Office of The Chief Medical Examiner).
-Their collective lies and errors managed to have Mr. Wynn falsely and wrongfully convicted of the crimes of attempted rape, assault and burglary.
+Their collective lies and misconduct managed to have Mr. Wynn falsely and wrongfully convicted of the crimes of sodomy attempted rape, sexual abuse, assault and burglary.

 This is all evidenced by the Grand Jury and trial transcripts, which clearly document an abundance of unlawful tactics which generated two tragic resolutions:

 - Mr. Wynn's wrongful conviction and imprisonment

 - The lack of true justice for the victim Mayra Suazo.

 This campaign has been created in order to raise funds for Mr. Wynn's legal defense.
 Specifically, we are raising funds to retain and hire attorney Joel B. Rudin, Esq. of New York City along with a good private investigator to expose everything.